 Here we are, back and looking at the data released up through 2021.
 During the last update of this post, we did not have data for linen and silk included.
 Their inclusion in the data shows an interesting trend, that being a later date for the tipping point of more synthetic imports and exports (vs natural fibers), than what I'd previously reported.
 The new tipping point occurred in 2020, and then swiftly recoved back to natural fibers in 2021.
 One wonders how much of this is attributable to the myriad versions of synthetic fiber facemasks being produced during the height of the pandemic, and given the recovery, if attitudes are at all changing regarding the general use of synthetic fibers.
 I'm looking forward to seeing what the 2022 data reveal regarding the swing in 2021.

 Looking deeper into the the import and export trend lines, we see another notable trend, that being the slow rise of linen imports in 2021, a trend which began in 2019.

 I was curious about the total volume of natural fiber textiles produced globally vs. synthetic fiber textiles.
-Unfortunately, this information seems harder to find that I initially expected, so I scaled down my ambition to start by just looking textiles import and export in the United States.
+Unfortunately, this information seems harder to find that I initially expected, so I scaled down my ambition to start by just looking textiles imported and exported in the United States.
 While this doesn't tell overall consumption, it's a reasonable proxy.

 What about linen and what are the raw numbers?

 You'd be right to assume that flax linen also makes up a notable portion of natural fiber textile use, and fortunately data for linen is also available.
 Here's the break down for data for 2017, where linen helps edge out total synthetic fiber use:

 |Fiber||2017 Imports and Exports (in 1000 lbs)|